Kong/docs.konghq.com/app/konnect/analytics/index.md

 ---

-You can monitor the health and performance of any service, route, or application managed by {{site.konnect_saas}}.
+You can monitor the health and performance of any API product, route, or application managed by {{site.konnect_saas}}.

 Analytics provides traffic reports to help you track the performance and behavior of your APIs and runtimes.
 Use these reports to quickly access key